Applications accepted for Dubuque Main Street business competition

 Local finalists will give a 15-minute presentation to a local panel of judges.
 One finalist will receive $500 and be entered into a statewide competition.

-State qualifiers will pitch their business proposal in June to a group of state business leaders.
+State qualifiers in June will pitch their business proposals to a group of state business leaders.
 Five qualifiers will each receive $8,000 and advance to the state finals.
 These finalists will be assigned coaches to help them prepare for the state contest in July.
 The statewide winner will receive $20,000.

 Call Dan LoBianco of Dubuque Main Street at 563-588-4400 or email dan@dubuquemainstreet.org for more information.